Cyanogen: History

 Cyanogen was first synthesized in 1815 by Joseph Louis Gay-Lussac, who determined its empirical formula and named it.
 Gay-Lussac coined the word "cyanogène" from the Greek words κυανός (kyanos, blue) and γεννάω (gennao, to create), because cyanide was first isolated by Swedish chemist Carl Wilhelm Scheele from the pigment Prussian blue.
 It attained importance with the growth of the fertilizer industry in the late 19th century and remains an important intermediate in the production of many fertilizers.
 It is also used as a stabilizer in the production of nitrocellulose.

 Cyanogen is commonly found in comets.
 In 1910 a spectroscopic analysis of Halley's Comet found cyanogen in the comet's tail, which led to public fear that the Earth would be poisoned as it passed through the tail.
 People in New York wore gas masks, and merchants sold quack "comet pills" claimed to neutralize poisoning.
 Because of the extremely diffuse nature of the tail, there was no effect when the planet passed through it.

+Interstellar medium

+While cyanogen is believed to be abundant in the interstellar medium, it is not able to be directly detected via radio astronomy, as its lack of a dipole moment means it has no rotational microwave spectrum.
+Its protonated derivative NCCNH+ has been detected, as has its less stable isomer isocyanogen (cyanogen cyanide), -C≡N+\sC≡N.

+Dimerization of cyanide radicals can also produce a third, even less stable, isomer, diisocyanogen (C=N\sN=C), which has been captured via matrix isolation in solid argon at 12 K. As of 2022, it is not known to be present in the interstellar medium.